schwoere/buildenvironment/README.md

     //linking for opencv
     mkdir -p opencv/lib
     mkdir -p opencv/include
+**Ubitrack-Compilation for Android on Linux:**

+In order to build Ubitrack for Android, you have to place BOOST, LAPACK and OpenCV for Android in the external\_libraires\android folder.

+BOOST for Android:

+    mkdir -p android/boost

 If you have placed the libraries in a different folder to < ubitrack >/external\_libraries, you have to specify the path where Ubitrack has to search for the libraries.
 This can be done by executing the following command in the < ubitrack > folder: